Group-wise oracle-efficient algorithms for online multi-group learning: Preliminaries

 \begin{definition}[$(\cG, \cH)$-optimization oracle] Fix an error parameter $\alpha \geq 0$.
 For a collection of groups $\cG \in 2^{\cX}$, a collection of hypotheses $\cH \subseteq \cY^{\cX}$, and a sequence of $m$ loss functions $\ell_i: (\{0, 1\} \times \cY) \times (\cY \times \cY) \rightarrow [-1, 1]$, an \emph{$\alpha$-approximate $(\cG, \cH)$-optimization oracle} $\aOPTGH$ is an \emph{$\alpha$-approximation optimization oracle} (Definition \ref{def:oracle}) that outputs a pair $(\tdg, \tdh) \in \cG \times \cH$ satisfying:

 \end{definition} If $\cY = \{-1, 1\}$ (which we assume in the main paper body), this oracle outputs a group-hypothesis pair $(\tdg, \tdh)$ that maximizes the batch loss over $m$ examples $(x_i, (y_i, y_i'))$ in $\cX \times \{-1, 1\}^2$. \cite{globus-harris_algorithmic_2022} also made such an assumption and gave two implementations: one based on cost-sensitive classification oracles for $\cG$ and $\cH$ separately, the other a heuristic algorithm that is empirically effective.
+Details of these oracle instantiations are included in Appendix \ref{app:gh_oracle}.

 We also require an optimization oracle for $\cH$ itself, defined similarly.
 This can be thought of simply as (exact) empirical risk minimization over $\cH$.\footnote{ In fact, it will suffice to have a substantially simpler oracle that, given a single $(x,y) \in \cX \times \cY$, determines if there exists $h \in \cH$ such that $h(x) = y$. } \begin{definition}[$\cH$-optimization oracle] For a collection of hypotheses $\cH \subseteq \cY^{\cX}$, and a sequence of $m$ loss functions $\ell_i: \cY \times \cY \rightarrow [-1, 1]$, an \emph{$\cH$-optimization oracle} $\OPTH$ is a \emph{$0$-approximation optimization oracle} (Definition \ref{def:oracle}, with $\alpha = 0$) that outputs a hypothesis $h \in \cH$ satisfying $\sum_{i = 1}^m w_i \ell_i(h(x_i), y_i) \leq \inf_{h^* \in \cH} \sum_{i = 1}^m w_i \ell_i(h^*(x_i), y_i)$. \end{definition}